juliashanahan/4610_Project1/README.md

 <img width="771" alt="Screenshot 2024-10-13 at 3 57 04 PM" src="https://github.com/user-attachments/assets/39c63930-fdd4-49c2-9753-681ac63ab5f7">
 <img width="507" alt="Screenshot 2024-10-13 at 3 57 21 PM" src="https://github.com/user-attachments/assets/a1c8b021-1c6e-449a-a7c4-ea4ef572ed5c">

-Query 4 is beneficial to management because it will allow them to see which apartments and the details of the apartments that are available to any interested tenants.
-This information could affect their marketing efforts.
+Query 4 is beneficial to management because it will allow them to showcase which apartments and the details of the apartment that are still available to any interested tenants.
+This information could affect their marketing efforts so that they are targeted towards the vacant rooms.
 For example, they may focus on promoting larger apartments with more bedrooms/bathrooms if these layouts are the ones that remain available.
 Additionally, they may be able to identify a trend in the unrented rooms.
 If there is a specific building that has significantly more vacancies, this may indicate a larger issue with things such as the location, the amenities, etc.

 --